ardoq/rxbeach/README.md

 ## Publishing a new version of the package
 1. Verify that "it works":
-   `yarn test && yarn lint && yarn check-types`
+   `yarn lint && yarn build && yarn test`
 2. Bump the version
    `yarn standard-version`
 2. Publish (DO NOT BUMP THE VERSION HERE!):